JaydenHuang555/CCPCalcSO/README.md

 # CCPCalcSO
-cpp calc shared object file
+cpp calc shared object file that is not working LOL